 I know it seems obvious, right?
-If you mostly have friends and family that use Apple products, Apple's built in Messages app is a perfect communication app.
-It's built right into your iPhone, iPad, and Mac, and its constantly updated with new features, emojis, stickers, and UI improvements as Apple continues to make changes to its iOS and macOS platforms every year.
+If you mostly have friends and family that use Apple products, Apple's built-in Messages app is a perfect communication app.
+It's built right into your iPhone, iPad, and Mac, and it's constantly updated with new features, emojis, stickers, and UI improvements as Apple continues to make changes to its iOS and macOS platforms every year.
 And, iMessages are sent using end-to-end encryption, meaning no one, not even Apple, can access your communications.

 Telegram Messenger has been gaining popularity in recent years and is very similar to WhatsApp.
-The design and layout will all look and feel pretty familiar to you, and it offers a lot of the same functionality too.
+The design and layout will all look and feel pretty familiar to you, and it offers a lot of the same functionality, too.
 You can easily send photos, videos, GIFs, and stickers all using Telegram's built-in features, and it can send documents like PDFs, MP3s, and others.

 The great thing about Telegram Messenger is encryption.
-Everything you send on Telegram is encrypted using a combination of 256-bit symmetric AES encryption, 2048-bit RSA encryption, and Diffie–Hellman secure key exchange.
+Everything you send on Telegram is encrypted using a combination of 256-bit symmetric AES encryption, 2048-bit RSA encryption, and Diffie–Hellman secures key exchange.
 In layman's terms, your messages and communication are as secure as they can be using a third-party app.

-Yes, Skype is still around, and yes, its not just for video calls.
+Yes, Skype is still around, and yes, it's not just for video calls.
 There's isn't too much to say about Skype; it does a little bit of everything pretty reliably.
 It's easy to see who's online and who's offline.
 You can text, call, video call, send photos, GIFs, stickers, and so much more to any contact you wish.

 Skype also has a native app for pretty much every platform you can imagine. iPhone, iPad, Mac, Windows, Android, if you have a device that can connect to the internet, you likely can get Skype on it.

 WeChat is only really useful if you have any contacts in China because that's where it's based and primarily used.
-I have friends in China, and WeChat is the only way to reliably communicate with them, due to many other apps being inaccessible.
-It can do everything you want a messaging app to do though, including texts, audio messages, audio calls, video calls, and more.
+I have friends in China, and WeChat is the only way to reliably communicate with them due to many other apps being inaccessible.
+It can do everything you want a messaging app to do, though, including texts, audio messages, audio calls, video calls, and more.

 We may earn a commission for purchases using our links.
 Learn more.